July 25, 2013

 Review: Hugh Jackman Unleashes 'The Wolverine'

-Hugh Jackman is back in The Wolverine as director James Mangold (Walk the Line, 3:10 to Yuma) takes over the reigns of the famed X-Men character, haunted by his past and dealing with his uncertain future.
+Hugh Jackman is back in The Wolverine as director James Mangold takes over the reins of the famed X-Men character, haunted by his past and dealing with his uncertain future.
 Set almost entirely in Japan and based on the famed 1980s storyline, Jackman's Logan goes on his own solo adventure in a strange land, shedding most of the character's cinematic baggage for an intriguing, refreshing one-off adventure, full of ridiculous violence and darkly psychological themes.

 The Wolverine is, by all comparisons, a very small, somewhat personal film set in the X-Men universe.
 It all but ignores the disastrous and nonsensical prequel X-Men Origins: Wolverine (thanks to amnesia bullets, no doubt) and only really refers to the events after X-Men: The Last Stand.
 Logan retreats to the woods as he's haunted by the ghost of his true love Jean Grey after killing her to save the world.
 Jackman bleeds masculinity and engulfs the role, relishing in having new surroundings with a new creative team behind his iconic role.